Edge operations

 Top result Captures the output of top command.
 This report is very informative as it holds information of running processes at argument level and their respective resource consumption.

-Cumulocity IoT information
+Cumulocity information

-The following Cumulocity IoT information is collected:
+The following Cumulocity information is collected:

 Information